 I believe honesty is always the best policy.

 I believe that we have a duty to help others.

 I believe the keys to success are: work hard, work smart, be surrounded by great people, help others, and own equity.

 I have this Daniel Burnham quote on my wall: “Make no little plans, they have no magic to stir men’s blood, and probably themselves will not be realized.”

 I have a deep attraction to underappreciated excellence.
 I'm allergic to mediocrity and complacency.

 I love the underdog and far prefer someone hungry to someone who is full.

 The most important word in my work life is focus.
 If you work hard enough and smart enough you can achieve anything, not everything.

-My background is in artificial intelligence, although "artificial intelligence" is an impossible promise.
-I really like practical applications of machine learning.
+My background is in artificial intelligence, although "intelligence" is an impossible promise.
+I really like virtuous data cycles.
 If you have a quantifiable objective that offers real value, and you can build a data set that gives you a growing advantage, that is the business I like.